jotpowers/Personal-Growth/success-vs-right.md

 There is a spectrum of options from "always doing the *right* thing" to "I'll do whatever it takes to be successful".
 If you are in the "I'll do whatever it takes" camp, that makes you a sociopath.
 "Always doing the right thing" is a great goal, but it comes with a huge load of baggage around your moral and cultural views.
 Now, back to being right.

+It is also a true that being "right" isn't binary.
+Virtually everything in life is about probabilities, and you're just trying to ensure that you're following the path of probabilities that have the highest chance of making you successful.

-Here are some of the ways that you can be right, and not be successful.
-So maybe try to avoid these.
+This is my list of ways you can be right and not successful.
+Hopefully they're useful to you.

 ## You're right, but you're too early.